 Use Low-Stock Alerts

 The easiest way to mitigate an issue is to be aware of it.
 Implementing low-stock alerts will help you avoid overselling inventory by letting you set a specific threshold in your stock that initiates an alert.
 This can and should be based on your reordering turnaround times.
 We’ll talk about that more in a minute.
 A good inventory management solution should allow you to set up low-stock alerts that make sense for your business processes.
-In the below video, we show how easy it is to set them up in ShippingEasy’s Inventory Management solution.

 Build Velocity and Forecasting Reports